helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 - The dashboard interface must allow the user to switch between the topics pannel, called "Overview", and the instructor pannel, called "Instructor."
 - The topics pannel of the dashboard must display the **Topic Sentiment Distribution** heading, with a graph of *Topic ID Number* in the x-axis, along with the *Number of Comments* for the y-axis.
 The *Topic ID Number* displays three sentiments: positive, negative, and neutral.
 - The topics pannel called "Overview" of the dashboard also display the cluster of words mapped to that particular topic id number.
-- The instructor pannel of the dashboard must display the instructor sentiment distribution title along with a graph of instructors names and students students comments.
+- The instructor pannel of the dashboard will display the **Instructor Sentiment Distribution** title.
+It displays instructor sentiment distribution title along with a graph of instructors names and students students comments.
 On the instructor x-axis, the names of the instructors should have 3 sentiment ratings: positive, negative, and neutral.
 On the y-axis, it should display the the number of comments.

 Use Case
 ------------